tmedwards/sugarcube-2/docs/core/methods.md

 <span id="methods-string"></span>
 ## String Methods

+<span id="methods-string-note"></span>
 <p role="note"><b>Note:</b>
 Strings in TwineScript/JavaScript are Unicode, however, due to historic reasons they are comprised of, and indexed by, individual UTF-16 code units rather than code points.
-This means that some code points may span multiple code units—e.g., the character 💩 is one code point, but two code units.
+This means that some code points may span multiple code units—e.g., the emoji 💩 is one code point, but two code units.
 </p>

 <!-- *********************************************************************** -->